-Export / System LUT (Activate or PSIM) allows exporting data based on 1, 2 or 4 quadrants
+Export / System LUT (Activate or PSIM) allows exporting data based on 1, 2 or 4 quadrants.

-This user's inputs define the quadrants in the J_d - J_q plane, where the test will be carried out.
-By default, the only considered quadrant is the 2^{nd} one (i.e., the grid is only defined for negative values of the current in the d axis and positive ones in the q axis).
+This user's input defines the quadrants in the $J_d$ - $J_q$ plane, where the test will be carried out.
+By default, the only considered quadrant is the 1st one (i.e., the grid is defined for positive values of the current in the d axis and positive ones in the q axis).
 This corresponds to the motor behavior of the machine.